To import data from RSS and Atom feeds to Google Sheets use the IMPORTFEED function:

 Our header should remain as 1.

 Our single-author query was successful.
-Now, we can immediately tell if our favourite author was the one who just published an article.
+Now, we can immediately tell if our favorite author was the one who just published an article.

 You can import data from RSS and Atom feeds in Google Sheets using the very simple technique we discussed in this article.
 The IMPORTFEED function in Google sheets is very handy and gives us the needed flexibility over our feed data.
 Hope this RSS google sheets integration guide helped you.